Jul 15, 2021

 During construction, the Client, Principal Designer and Principal Contractor dutyholder roles will be responsible for the development of the ‘golden thread’.
 Once the project reaches completion and handover, the ‘golden thread’ should be a substantial body of information and documentation.
 The dutyholders through construction will be required to handover the ‘golden thread’ to the Accountable Person, who then has a duty to maintain it throughout occupation.

 Handing over a complete and comprehensive ‘golden thread’ of documentation will be essential for dutyholders during construction.
-The Regulator will use it to determine whether a completion certificate can be issued for the works and the Accountable Person will require it apply for a Building Assurance Certificate from the Regulator, which allows the building to be occupied.
+The Regulator will use it to determine whether a completion certificate can be issued for the works and the Accountable Person will require it apply for a Building Assessment Certificate from the Regulator, which allows the building to be occupied.

 Clients, Principal Designers and Principal Contractors will therefore need to agree an integrated approach to storing and managing documentation throughout the project.
 Failure to do this and collate a comprehensive ‘golden thread’ may result in significant delays and costs through the new development gateways.

-The body of information that constitutes the ‘golden thread’ should be sufficient to serve as the basis for the Building Safety Case, which must be submitted to the new Building Safety Regulator before they issue a Building Assurance Certificate allowing the building to be occupied.
+The body of information that constitutes the ‘golden thread’ should be sufficient to serve as the basis for the Building Safety Case, which must be submitted to the new Building Safety Regulator before they issue a Building Assessment Certificate allowing the building to be occupied.